Severe Weather in the North East 1901-2010

 2 July 1968 Thunderstorms

 ‘Darkness in Newcastle street as torrential rain drives pedestrians into shops’.
 Motorists were obliged to use headlights.
 Newcastle Weather Centre reported that extensive thunder clouds covering 10 to 15 mile patches of sky were passing over the city.
 Newcastle rainfall was 0.75 inch.
 At Whitley bay the subway on the seafront was at one time under 8 feet of water.
-Blyth was badly affected mainly with the loss of telephone services.
+Blyth was badly affected, mainly with the loss of telephone services.
 Teesside was plunged into darkness and shaken by violent thunderstorms.
 Hailstones up to an inch in diameter hit Stockton and Thornaby.
 The Fire Brigade reported flooding in a wide area of Durham but especially from the Bishop Auckland area.

-Rainfall: Elton 14.0 in 8 mins; W Hartlepool WW 26.7 in 15 mins; Darlington WW 15.2 in 13 mins; Durham 18.3 in 14 mins; Worsall Hall 21.6 in 20 mins; Darlington South Pk 23.1 in 40 mins; Hambleton Lodge Great Smeaton 28 mm in 10 mins.
+Rainfall: Elton 14.0 in 8 mins; West Hartlepool WW 26.7 in 15 mins; Darlington WW 15.2 in 13 mins; Durham 18.3 in 14 mins; Worsall Hall 21.6 in 20 mins; Darlington South Pk 23.1 in 40 mins; Hambleton Lodge Great Smeaton 28 mm in 10 mins.

 Early June 1975 Unseasonal Snow